JMWilson-Coder/JMWilson-Coder/README.md

   <li> CSS </li></ol>

 <h3> Spa Resort </h3>
-  <p> The Spa Resourt was an assigment to create a website for a family resourt boutique displaying their products and services.</p>
+  <p> The Spa Resort was an assignment to create a website for a family resort boutique displaying its products and services.</p>

 <h4> Languages<h4>
   <ol><li> HTML</li>
   <li> CSS </li></ol>